 Share this article

-The Hook: Nobody Buys a Product.
+Nobody Buys a Product.
 They Buy Relief.

 Remember that scene in Jerry Maguire where Cuba Gooding Jr. keeps yelling, "Show me the money?”
 Every founder has that moment.